litmuschaos/litmus-docs/website/docs/faq.md

 ### Does Litmus 2.0 maintain backward compatibility with kubernetes?

-Yes Litmus maintains a separate CRD manifest to support backward compatibility.
+Yes, Litmus maintains a separate CRD manifest to support backward compatibility.

 ### Can I run LitmusChaos Outside of my Kubernetes clusters?